-If you want to keep your Ubuntu or Debian system updated, you use the combination of sudo apt update and sudo apt upgrade commands.
+If you want to keep your Ubuntu system updated, you use the combination of sudo apt update and sudo apt upgrade commands.

-Some older tutorial also mention sudo apt-get update and sudo apt-get upgrade.
+Some older tutorial also mentions sudo apt-get update and sudo apt-get upgrade.

-Both apt and apt-get commands work pretty much the same except for some minor differences that I’ll discuss later in this later.
+apt-get commands work pretty much the same except for some minor differences that I’ll discuss later in this tutorial.

 Let’s first discuss the difference between update and upgrade.
-Are not the two the same thing?
+Aren't the two the same thing?

 Difference between apt update and upgrade